pytexas/2023/input/sponsors/prospectus/index.md

     - Drive adoption of your product
     - Simply show your support for the Texas Python community
 1. Build a better PyTexas by enabling organizers to attract attendees with standard conference perks such as printed t-shirts, catering, professional A/V, and more.
 1. Help keep the cost of PyTexas low.
-PyTexas 2022 attendees will pay a modest registration fee of $25.
+PyTexas 2022 attendees will pay a modest registration fee.
 Your sponsorship helps us keep this price reasonable for everyone involved.

 ## Sponsorship Opportunities